BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/annotation_update.md

 - [ ] Product Owner
 - [ ] Technical Steward
 - [ ] Security Contacts
+- [ ] Other Critical Contacts
+- [ ] Product Group (this is self-identified within your organization/ministry/branch/team)

 ## Step 4
 Submit this ticket and email us the contact information.